Staple-Engine/StapleEngine/README.md

 To compile dependencies, go to `Dependencies` and run `build_linux.sh`.

+After that, you will need to compile the engine, so go to `Engine` and run `build_linux.sh`.

 After that, you will need to compile the tools, so go to `Tools` and run `build_linux.sh`.

-After building the tools, go to the main folder of the repo and run `builddefaultresources.sh` to prepare the default assts, and `buildtestresources.sh` if you'd like to run the test game.
+After building the tools, go to the main folder of the repo and run `builddefaultresources.sh` to prepare the default assts.
+Do notice that we can't build windows direct3D shaders in linux, so you'll be limited to OpenGL and Vulkan there.

-Finally, go to `Engine` and run `build_linux.sh` and go to `Staging` and run `./Player`.
+Finally, go to the `Redist` folder in `Dependencies` and copy the linux DLLs to the `Staging` folder.
+You can now run `StapleEditorApp`.